Nuts & bolts:

 We’re looking for a freelance Senior Service Designer to model what great service design looks and feels like.
 That means, you’re a super strong (and fast!) maker and doer, able to craft delightful frontend and backend touch points that bring to life new services, practices,and metrics.
 You base all of your work in user research – and are energized by engaging with people to learn from and test alongside them.

-Because we work in partnership with social organizations, we’re looking for a Senior Service Designer who can navigate different contexts, relationships, and politics – and can use design as a way to cut across differences.
+Because we work in partnership with social organizations, we’re looking for a Service Designer who is up for navigating different contexts, relationships, and politics – and can use design as a way to cut across differences.
 To do that, you’ll have to be adept at introducing design to new audiences, and know how to explain design method.

 This is not a role for the faint of heart.
 It’s a role ideal for someone ready to break new ground, with a strong desire to see design shape the social sector.
 Don’t worry, you won’t be alone.
 You’ll be part of a team committed to learning, growth, and always upping our game.